xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_XLNet_From_Tensorflow.rst

 #.
 Save and run the following Python script in ``~/XLNet-Base/xlnet`` :

-**Note** The original model repository has been tested with TensorFlow 1.13.1 under Python2.
+.. note:: The original model repository has been tested with TensorFlow 1.13.1 under Python2.

 .. ref-code-block:: cpp